 PoC helps in answering questions like Is the idea practical?
 Is it feasible?
 Will the users want to use it?
 What resources will be required to build it?

 This brings your idea out from the phase of brainstorming and takes it further to actualization, but is not the complete final product in itself.

 -An identification of the existing problem

 -A business model/canvas that aims to solve it

 -A clear answer to “Will this work?”
 Yes or No.

 App development takes time.
 But your idea might not be able to wait that long to be tested out in the market.
 By having a PoC ready before you launch your final product, you can gauge the sentiment by exposing the product to a limited audience.
 This also proves to be a great way to gather feedback and improve the idea.
 If the POC does not manage to gain the confidence of the involved stakeholder, you would have been able to take the risk too.

 Rather than having an MVP in the very first instance, using the POC method to validate your idea is going to take a fraction of the cost.
 Since it does not take more than a week to get it made, it will need fewer working hours and hence will save costs.

-Coca Cola had in mind an app that could help with logistics, particularly fleet management.
-They wanted to validate if this idea would make enough sense for a business like theirs and worth the investment.
+Coca-Cola had in mind an app that could help with logistics, particularly fleet management.
+They wanted to validate if this idea would make enough sense for a business like theirs and be worth the investment.

 National Life & General Insurance Company is Oman’s largest insurance company and approached us with an idea to digitize the insurance process and hence increase engagement and sales.
 We got back to them with a Proof of Concept for their app, which was replicated successfully in the following months.